schnow265/Sketchbook/SECURITY.md

 ## Supported Versions

 This Repo will *only* support current versions, backporting is not planed.
-Also not porting to the Modloader called *Forge*
+Also, not porting to other Modloaders.

 | Version | Supported          |
 | ------- | ------------------ |